tdmore-dev/tacrolimuskws-public/README.md

 # Limitations
 This software is a research project, and cannot be considered as a validated medical device.
 It is not a substitute for clinical reasoning.

-# Contribution guidelines
-Currently, the license does not allow to modify the code any further.
-Once this changes, refer to the below for contribution.

-Please find the contribution guidelines <a href="CONTRIBUTING.html">here</a>.
-This document also contains some technical documentation.
-To make contributions to this project, you will need to sign a transfer of copyright statement.
-Please find it <a href="TODO">here</a>.